Francis1408/Beecrowd/2-AdHoc/README.md

-Answers from beginners topic.
+Answers from AdHoc topic.
 The details of each question are linked below:

 | Questions | Status                              |
 |-----------|-----------------------------------------------------------------------------------------------:|